boydx/geosalad/PITCHME.md

 ---
 #### Let's setup your local root
 ### GIS project directory
-where all of your GIS projects, assets, files, repos, and everything else will be stored related to class.
+where all of your GIS projects, assets, files, repos, etc. will be stored.

 ---
 ## Create working directory